Oral Cancer Exam

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7,000 of these cases resulting in the death of a patient.
-Thankfully, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Cristoforo.
+Thankfully, oral cancer can be diagnosed with an annual cancer exam provided by Drs.
+Cristoforo and Carmosino.
 If caught early, oral cancer can be effectively treated.

 What to Expect During an Oral Cancer Examination